grumpypixel/msfs2020-gopilot/README.md

 ## This is all bullcrap!
 I absolutely dislike it!

 Same as above.
-Open up an [issue](https://github.com/grumpypixel/msfs2020-gopilot/issues) and let me know about your feels.
+Open a new [issue](https://github.com/grumpypixel/msfs2020-gopilot/issues) and let me know about your feels.
 Or, alternatively, clone this repo, improve on it and build something fresh and astonishing.
 This way we can all learn from your creation.

 ## Help!
 Please!

-In case you are experiencing any sort of technical issues with the program or if you have awe-inspiring ideas for incredible improvements, please open up an [issue](https://github.com/grumpypixel/msfs2020-gopilot/issues).
-(Just so you know, any reported bug sighting will be denied as fake news.
-There are no bugs.
-There never were, there never will be.
-Next.)
+In case you are experiencing any sort of technical issues with the program or if you have awe-inspiring ideas for incredible improvements, please open an [issue](https://github.com/grumpypixel/msfs2020-gopilot/issues).

 ## Motivation